emptycoder/shape-fp/docs/list.md

 ## fold

-This method maps the items of the list with supplied function and then returns the new array.
+This method maps the items of the list with the supplied function and returns the result as a new array.

 ```typescript
 assert.deepEqual(